 The adjustment includes the following tasks:

-• there is a correction of sounds that are difficult for the child, and therefore they do not correspond to the norm, this can be a replacement for hissing or letters L and R, G and D;
+• there is a correction of sounds that are difficult for the child, and therefore they do not correspond to the norm, this can be the replacement of hissing or letters L and R, G and D;

-• bringing the indicators of speech breathing to the norm is necessary if the child’s pronunciation is formed incorrectly due to improper breathing;
+• bringing speech breathing indicators to normal is necessary if the child’s pronunciation is incorrectly formed due to improper breathing;

 • correction of stuttering, dysarthria, rhinolalia, voice disorders;

-• an increase in facial muscle tone if the child makes little effort to pronounce sounds;
+• increased tone of facial muscles if the child uses little effort when pronouncing sounds;

 • reduction of increased salivation;